Noamshaib/SeQR_Wheel/README.md

 ## Contact

-For any inquiries or support, please contact our team at [email@example.com].
+For any inquiries or support, please contact our team at [noamcatom6@gmail.com].

----

-Make sure to replace the placeholder text with actual links, contact information, and appropriate details related to your project.